upbound/docs/content/providers/provider-terraform/migrate-hcl.md

 section for all the managed resources of the EC2 API group.
 The original Terraform resource requires two attributes to be valid, `ami` and `instance_type`.

-In the Upbound Marketplace, these resources are represented by an API schema.
+The Upbound Marketplace represents these attributes in the API schema.
-The `ami` and `instance_type` keys are set in the `forProvider` object.
+The `ami` and `instance_type` keys are properties within the `forProvider` object.
 The attributes required by Terraform are the same values required by Crossplane.

 ## Next steps

-You just created an EC2 instance with an SSH key with Crossplane!
+You just created an EC2 instance with an SSH key with Crossplane.
 You created a Composite Resource Definition and a Composition from your original Terraform configuration.

-For more information on Upbound, Crossplane, and control planes, check out the Crossplane Architecture Framework for best practices when building your infrastructure.
+For more information on Upbound, Crossplane, and control planes, review the Crossplane Architecture Framework for best practices when building your infrastructure.